 Talk to managers about how to be better communicators by proactively discussing engagement processes and procedures with independents, and responding to questions in a timely manner.
 Ensure full-time staff understand that because independent contractors fall under a different classification of workers than W-2 employees, they are free to determine where, when, and how they complete the work outlined in their contract.

-3. Create Policies and Procedures Geared Towards Independent Talent
+3. Focus Policies and Procedures on Independent Talent

 Lastly, with this knowledge in mind, put the pieces together to make your organization attractive to top independent talent.
 This will involve building an employment brand that resonates with the talent you want and incorporating policies and procedures geared towards the way independents want to work.